rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 ### Query Language in NoSQL

-Many NoSQL databases provide different **Query Languages** which allow to query/update multiple records with filtering.
-Such **Query Language** usually provides significantly limited subset (no joining or aggregation functions) of SQL functionality due to trade-off with performance in distributed systems.
+Many NoSQL databases provides various **Query Languages** which allow to query/update multiple records with filtering.
+Such **Query Language** usually provides limited subset (no joins or aggregation functions) of SQL functionality due to trade-off with performance in distributed systems.
 Instead of this, some NoSQL databases may offer **Entry Processors** and **Aggregation Framework**, see below.

 Some NoSQL databases may provide SQL92, but, as was discussed, this will significantly decrease performance.

 ### Entry Processors in NoSQL

-**Entry Processor** is a custom code unit which is executed inside a database for bulk data processing on the node, which store a data.
+**Entry Processor** is a custom code unit which is executed inside a database for a bulk data processing on the node, which store a data.
 This feature may be provided by some NoSQL databases for analytics and data mining.

-Also **Entry Processors** may process data streams, returned by query on Query Language or may be triggered on write event.
+Also **Entry Processors** may process data streams, returned by a query on a Query Language or may be triggered on write event.

 ### Aggregation Framework in NoSQL